Diamond Comic Distributors: Overstreet Comic Book Price Guide

-The (Official) Overstreet Comic Book Price Guide, first published by Robert M. Overstreet in 1970 as one of the earliest authorities on American comic book industry grading and collection values.
+The (Official) Overstreet Comic Book Price Guide was first published by Robert M. Overstreet in 1970 as one of the earliest authorities on American comic book industry grading and collection values.
 Overstreet sold his company to Gemstone in 1994, but continued to "serve as author and/or publisher of Geppi's Entertainment Publishing & Auctions' line of books."
-Publication of the Price Guide was taken over by Gemstone in 1998, Gemstone took over publication, and the twenty-eighth edition to the present have been (co-)published by Geppi's Gemstone publications.
-The Guides 39th edition was published by Gemstone Publishing in 2009.
+Publication of the Price Guide was taken over by Gemstone in 1998, and the twenty-eighth edition to the present have been (co-)published by Geppi's Gemstone publications.
+The Guides 55th edition is scheduled to be published by Gemstone Publishing in 2025.

-Overstreet also produced a variety of smaller publications updating his yearly guides on a monthly schedule.
+Overstreet also produced a variety of smaller publications, updating his yearly guides on a monthly schedule.
 The most recent of these – Overstreet's Comic Price Review – began publication from Gemstone in July 2003, and was a monthly publication designed to update the yearly price guide more regularly, as well as provide articles, analysis and various lists of comics prices.

 Gemstone published more than a hundred issues of the magazine Comic Book Marketplace, a monthly magazine for comics fans focusing heavily on the Golden and Silver ages, while more popular magazines (such as Wizard) skew more recent in focus.